TerranMechworks/mech3doc/docs/gamez-files.md

 Meshes are read in three phases.
 The valid mesh headers or mesh information first, then zeroed-out mesh headers/information, and then mesh data.

 #### Mesh information

+In order to decode individual meshes, we need to locate the header for the mesh in question.
+If data is not read sequentially, use the following formula to find the offset for a mesh (C++):

+meshHeaderOffset = MW3GameZHeader->meshes_offset + sizeof(MeshesHeader) + i * sizeof(MeshInfo);

 The mesh information is a large structure: